Mirantis/lens-extension-cc/README.md

 ## Upgrading

 To upgrade to a newer release, go to the Extensions view (`CMD+SHIFT+E` on macOS), [uninstall](#uninstalling) the extension, and then [re-install](#installing) it again.

-> 🚨 Up to, and including, __Lens 5.1.3__ (and probably some versions after that as well), __Lens must be restarted__ after upgrading the extension.
-This is __due to a bug in Lens__ that causes the extension's registration of [IPC event handlers](https://api-docs.k8slens.dev/v5.1.2/extensions/guides/ipc/) to be ignored, leading to an error message like "Failed to add cluster to Lens" after choosing a cluster and clicking on the "Add cluster" button.
-It will also manifest itself when choosing "Add cluster to lens" from the cluster's extended menu options in Mirantis Container Cloud v2.9 or later.
-[This Lens PR](https://github.com/lensapp/lens/pull/3505) tracks the fix.

 ## Uninstalling